kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 As a cluster operator, I want a default repel from spot (low-SLA) nodes so that only workloads that explicitly tolerate them can land there.

-I also want to set numeric SLA thresholds in tolerations (e.g., `Ge 950`) so pods can opt-in to reliable nodes or specific SLA bands without having to hardcode every SLA class in NodeAffinity rules.
+I also want to set numeric SLA thresholds in tolerations (e.g., `Gt 950`) so pods can opt-in to reliable nodes or specific SLA bands without having to hardcode every SLA class in NodeAffinity rules.

 **Example Configuration:**